Useful

 -

 Step 3, travel from Keetmanshoop to Windhoek by StarLine passenger train.
 The train leaves Keetmanshoop daily except Saturdays at 18:50, arriving in Windhoek at 07:00 next day.
 The train is modern & air-conditioned, with reclining seats in Business Class & Economy class, also basic 6-berth sleepers on Tue, Thur & Sun, see photos & information below.
-Fare around N$7 (£5 or US$10).
-See the current StarLine timetable.
+Fare around N$93 (£8 or US$13).
+See the StarLine timetable.
 Note that a train used to run from Upington to Keetmanshoop twice a week to connect with this overnight train to Windhoek (and is till shown as running in the un-updated 2006 timetable on the StarLine website), but this train now only runs from Karasburg (just inside the Namibian frontier) to Keetmanshoop, so you may as well switch from bus to train at Keetmanshoop.

 Windhoek ► Cape Town or Johannesburg